Analysis of the Unscented Transform for Cooperative Localization with Ranging-Only Information: Methodology

 SCI is particularly useful in this work because it enables robust and consistent cooperative localization when agents share uncertain state estimates without knowing their exact cross-correlations, unlike traditional methods such as Kalman Filters, which require explicit knowledge of cross-correlations.
 This is particularly useful in this application due to the known information reuse employed in the UT.

 In this work, SCI is used in conjunction with UT to provide a proposed formulation designed to handle nonlinear state estimation and conservative fusion.
 The UT is applied to propagate the uncertainty of one agent's state through a nonlinear transformation, providing an estimated distribution for another agent based on shared range measurements, which introduces a set of unmodeled cross-correlations between the estimates.
 Since the resulting estimate maintains dependence on the agent's local state estimate, SCI is then used to fuse the two in a way that avoids overconfidence while benefiting from shared information.
-This ensures that localization estimates remain accurate and bounded.

 The key challenge in SCI lies in determining the split between correlated and independent components.
 A common approach is to use domain knowledge or conservative bounds.